openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 #### Host DNS - Harder Option: `ingress-dns`

-This option configures your host to use use the DNS addon we enabled earlier for DNS names like "*.ziti".
+This option configures your host to use use the DNS addon we enabled earlier for DNS names like *.ziti.
 If you do this then you don't need to edit the `/etc/hosts` file at all.

    1. Make sure the DNS addon is working.
 Send a DNS query to the  address where the ingress nameserver is running.